-Long data is a massive data set that extends back in time over an extended period, such as over the life of an organization.

-Long data is typically built from real-time data and is important because it places the real-time data in its proper perspective.
+Long data is a massive data set that extends back in time over an extended period, such as over the life of an organization, and is important because it places real-time data in its proper perspective.
 If an organization does not look at events from an historical viewpoint, it will analyze current events as the norm and will be blinded to what has happened previously.
 It will miss repeated or unusual events and the opportunities (or threats) thereby presented.
 This perspective is why the addition of long data to an organization's source of information is so important.
-It provides context for current events.

-Consider climate change, for example.
+It provides context for current events.Consider climate change, for example.
 Real-time data tells us that our ice caps are melting and that sea levels are rising.
 Is the culprit our increased carbon emissions, or is it a natural cycle that has gone on for eons?
 Long data can help answer this question.